QualiSystems/cloudshell-help/docs/devguide/developing-shells/customize-shells.md

 Publishing an attribute displays that attribute in the service’s settings dialog box when a CloudShell user adds or edits a service in a blueprint or sandbox diagram.
 This is done by adding the `user_input` tag to the attribute.

-Note that starting with CloudShell 9.1 GA, when adding a custom attribute to an already installed service shell (via CloudShell Portal’s **Shells** management page or the API), the attribute is defined as “user input” by default.
+Note that starting with CloudShell 9.1 GA, when adding a custom attribute to an already installed service shell (via CloudShell Portal’s **Shells** management page or the API), the attribute is defined as "user input” by default.

 **To publish a service shell’s attribute:**